Luise Amtsberg

 Luise Amtsberg (née von Jackowski, born 17 October 1984) is a German politician of Alliance 90/The Greens who has been a member of the German Bundestag since the federal election in 2013.
-She contested the constituency of Kiel in 2013 and 2017.
+She has represented the constituency of Kiel since 2025.

-In addition to her parliamentary work, Amtsberg has been serving as the Federal Government Commissioner for Human Rights Policy and Humanitarian Assistance in the government of Chancellor Olaf Scholz since 2022.
+In addition to her parliamentary work, Amtsberg served as the Federal Government Commissioner for Human Rights Policy and Humanitarian Assistance in the government of Chancellor Olaf Scholz from 2022 to 2025.

 Early life and education

 Amtsberg grew up in the East Berlin district of Karlshorst.
 In 2004, she graduated from high school in Hemmoor, Lower Saxony.

 From 2004 to 2013, Amtsberg studied Islamic Studies, Political Science and Theology at the Christian-Albrechts-University Kiel.
 During her studies, she served as AStA chairwoman from 2006.
 In 2013, she graduated with a master's thesis on feminism in Islam using the example of the Palestinian women's movement.